companieshouse/common-web-java/README.md

 ## Description

 A common-web dependency to contain reusable resources and fragments for SpringBoot web development, e.g: back-buttons, headers, footers, continue buttons, etc.

+## More Info

+### backButtonLink.html

+Fragment that provides a button to go backwards in the journey.

+### betaBanner.html

+Fragment that makes it clear that the service is in beta above the main page content.
+Users are invited to give feedback via a survey.

+### footer.html

+Fragment that provides useful links to the user below the main page content.
+Links give information about our policies, Cookies, contacting Companies House and information specific to Developers.

+### globalErrors.html

+Fragment that is used for global errors, displays information about the error if possible.

+### header.html

+Fragments that acts as the header for the webpage.
+Gives information about the service.
+Contains a customisable field that displays the name of the service being used.
+As mentioned above this is set in ```baseLayout.html```.

+### piwik.html

+Fragment that listens to user interactions.
+Contains a customisable field that needs to be set in the ```baseLayout.html```, as mentioned above.

+### userBar.html

+Fragment that contains several links and information for the user.
+Links to Your details, Your filings, Companies you follow and Sign out are available, as well as displaying the user's email address.

+### error.html

+Generic error page that gives the user an option to email Companies House.